vinz3872/vuejs-tree/README.md

 ## Events

 ### Tree
-You can call your own function here by assigning a function pointer in the tree options and changing it's state to true.
+You can call your own function here by assigning a function pointer in the tree options and changing its state to true.
-These functions are called after all tree modification.
+These functions are called after all tree modifications.

 #### onNodeSelected
 Called when a node is selected.